 Who your information may be shared with (internally and externally)

-We will only share your information with internal departments and other service providers, contractors and/or partner bodies where it is necessary:
+If we are required to, we will only share your information with internal departments and other service providers, contractors and/or partner bodies, but only where it is necessary, either to:

 We will strive to ensure that any personal data in our care will be kept safe and that where your information is disclosed to a third party, we will seek to ensure that the third party has sufficient systems and procedures in place to prevent the loss or damage of personal data.

 We will not use your personal data for third party marketing purposes without your prior express consent.